Engineev/math-notes/README.md

 # scientific-computing-notes
-These are the lecture notes of SJTU course Scientific Computing (MA235)
+These are the lecture notes of SJTU course Scientific Computing.